tier4/sensor_trigger/README.md

 The sensor trigger node will output trigger pulses on the specified GPIO pin at the configured frequency.
 The phase parameter is used to control the timing of the pulse relative to Top of Second (ToS), allowing fine-grained control of the trigger timing relative to other sensors and ECUs when all connected devices have been synchronized using Precision Time Protocol (PTP).

 Setting the CPU core for operation is recommended to improve timing stability.
-As CPU 0 is used for system interrputs, a CPU core >0 is recommended.
+As CPU 0 is used for system interrupts, a CPU core >0 is recommended.
 If multiple sensor trigger nodes are instantiated, make sure they each use a different CPU core.
 You can check how many CPU cores are available on your system with `nproc --all`.

 The node can be launched with the default parameters as follows: